Michigan Seller Closing Cost Calculator (2022 Data)

 The standard real estate agent rate is 2.5–3% for each side of the home sales transaction, for a total 5–6% expense.
 As a seller, you should offer a competitive market rate for buyer’s agents to encourage them to show your home to qualified buyers.

 You have more flexibility when choosing your listing agent, especially with the growing popularity of low-commission realtors.
 Consider an agent matching service like Clever Real Estate to find a top local realtor who will help you sell your home for more.
-And maximize your net sale proceeds with Clever's pre-negotiated 1% listing fees (the lowest of any full-service brand!)
+And maximize your net sale proceeds with Clever's pre-negotiated 1.5% listing fees.

 Negotiate closing costs with the buyer